 High-speed trains offer the convenience of a quick, quiet ride in modern train cars, and gets you from place to place with maximum efficiency and comfort.
 High-speed trains run on special tracks that keep them quiet, or have special suspension to keep them running smoothly on regular tracks.
 These trains travel at upwards of 150 miles per hour.
-They usually run direct routes to major European cities and choice locations.
+They usually run direct routes to major European cities.
 Rail passes cover most high-speed trains.
 In the cases where high-speed travel is not covered, rail passes allow discounts on fares.
 A supplement or reservation fee is required for travel on most high-speed trains.

->

-> Check out our newly relaunched sister website, RailPass.com, for deals on Eurail passes, Europe travel information, maps, and more.
+Check out our newly relaunched sister website, RailPass.com, for deals on Eurail passes, Europe travel information, maps, and more.

 Buy now for travel this summer

 The following are a list and description of the major High-Speed rail lines:

 For more information on high-speed trains in Italy, click here.